ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.1.1-release-note.md

 - Improved hover feature support to display default values for defaultable parameters when hovering over a function
 - Improved the `Create function` code action to add the isolated keyword to a function
 - Improved the `Create function` code action to handle named arguments
-- Improved `Change return type` code action to add optional error for check expression
+- Improved the `Change return type` code action to add optional error for check expression
 - Extended the `Type Cast` code action to support several unsupported binary operations
-- Improved completion item sorting in wait actions and already completed statements
+- Improved the completion item sorting in wait actions and already-completed statements
-- Updated the resource function snippet to add default values for resource method and path
+- Updated the resource function snippet to add default values for the resource method and path
-- Refactored the CommonUtil class by introducing several new utilities for the methods that are not used only by a single entity
+- Refactored the `CommonUtil` class by introducing several new utilities for the methods that are not used by only a single entity
 - Modified the snippet labels for record type definitions
-- Improved renaming support to avoid renaming on a compilation error
+- Improved the renaming support to avoid renaming on a compilation error
-- Improved strand annotation completion support in variable declarations
+- Improved the strand annotation completion support in variable declarations
 - Added completion support for already-imported modules as well as spread fields and rest fields in records

 <!-- <style>.cGitButtonContainer, .cBallerinaTocContainer {display:none;}</style> -->